IrfanHossain582/Waste-detection/README.md

-Here is a **clean, professional, well-organized README.md** for your Raspberry Pi garbage classification project — perfect for GitHub.
-I wrote it based on **your code, your hardware, your ML model, your conveyor belt system, and your workflow**.

----

 # ♻️ **Smart Waste Classification & Sorting System**

 ### *Raspberry Pi 4 | OpenCV | TensorFlow | Servo + DC Motors | Ultrasonic Sensor | LCD Display*